 What is the release policy/schedule of Aria?

-- Aria index and data file formats should be backward and forward compatible to make it easy to upgrade/downgrade.
+- Aria index and data file formats should be backwards and forwards compatible to ensure easy upgrades and downgrades.

 Extended commitment for Beta 1.5

-- Aria is feature complete according to specification for Aria 1.5 in worklog.
+- Aria is now feature complete according to specification.

 How does Aria 1.5 Compare to MyISAM?